hyperledger-labs/SParts/docs/web/ledger/user.md

-# User Guide
+# Ledger Node Installation Guide
+We provide a guidance on how to install a ledger node on different cloud platforms.
+The first platform we support is Amazon's Web Services (AWS).
+We are planning on supporting Microsoft's Azure and Google Cloud platforms in the near future.

 ## Installation on AWS

 ### Configure the AWS instance

-Select any Linux based Amazon Machine Image.
-In this example we are going to use Ubuntu Server 16.04 (ami-5e8bb23b).
+Go to the AWS EC2 dashboard and select any Linux based Amazon Machine Image.
+In this example we use Ubuntu Server 16.04.

 We recommend these minimum specifications for [TBA].

-Add the following inbound rules for the instance's security group.
+Add the following **Inbound** rules for the instance's security group.

 ```
 Port: 818               Destination: 0.0.0.0/0          Description: API